Malcolm Funt

 Class Action Plaintiff & Defence

-- Class action work, including on the defence team of a national class proceeding involving a competition law claim and as plaintiffs’ counsel on a novel fraud and unjust enrichment claim
+- Class action work, including on the defence team of a national class proceeding involving a competition law claim and as plaintiffs’ counsel on a novel fraud and unjust enrichment claim.

 - Recent settlement of two class proceedings, one involving a breach of privacy claim and another involving allegations of a complex investment fraud.